Fitness for Trial

 If the person is permanently unfit for trial, the Court may make a forensic order (FO) or a treatment support order (TSO).
 The Mental Health Review Tribunal (Tribunal) will then review this order on a regular basis.

 If the person is temporarily unfit for trial, the Court must make an FO or TSO.
-The Tribunal will then review that order and the person’s fitness for trial on a regular basis.
+The Tribunal will then review that order and whether the person is fit for trial on a regular basis.

 • on application by certain persons